 Do you depend on electricity for medical needs?

-Medical Baseline customers also receive extra outreach during a PSPS, which may include additional notifications, phone calls or a door knock to ensure they're aware and can make preparations to stay safe.
+Medical Baseline customers also receive additional alerts, phone calls or a door knock during a PSPS.

 Wildfire Safety resources

 Wildfire Safety Webinars

 Potential Outage Map

 Other PG&E resources

 Resources for those with accessibility, financial, language and aging needs